april-webm/april-webm/README.md

 # 💫 About Me:
-I'm an aspiring quant from Australia. <br>Currently studying Computer Science and Economics at UQ.<br>Bayesian statistics enthusiast.<br>Currently working on pathfinding and object detection at UQ Racing.
+Hi!
+I'm April.
+I'm a current student majoring in Computer Science and Economics, with a strong focus on quantitative analysis and statistics.
+I'm learning and growing every day, so feel free to reach out if you want to chat!

 ## 🌐 Socials: